 ~Barbara Levy, M.D., ACOG Vice President of Health Policy

 It takes a village.
 Poised on the front lines of women’s health and wellness initiatives, efforts to address the needs of women with pelvic organ prolapse must take priority.
 It is imperative we increase pelvic organ prolapse awareness, advance best practices, and evolve diagnostic clinician curriculum to update pelvic exam screening protocol.
-Agencies must are vision and research openly and effectively.
-There is zero doubt, pelvic organ prolapse, undoubtedly the biggest secret in women’s health, will engender the next significant shift in women’s health awareness, screening, and wellness protocol.
+Agencies must share vision and research openly and effectively.
+There is zero doubt, pelvic organ prolapse, undoubtedly the biggest secret in women’s health, will engender the next significant evolution in women’s health awareness, screening, practice, and policy.

 As in every under-recognized aspect of health, we don’t know what we don’t know.
 Health research and policy play a significant role in society, providing evidence of healthcare trends, outcomes, risks, and costs.
 Global, systemic evolution of awareness, screening, treatment, and research for pelvic organ prolapse is not a maybe, it’s a must.